-- 1. Prompt a student to read Transparency 1 and ask students to individually consider their prediction. - 2.
+- 1. Prompt a student to read the "Problem" aloud from Transparency 1 and ask students to individually consider their prediction. - 2.
 Prompt students to share their predictions with a neighbor before getting responses from the large group.

 - What data are you collecting and comparing for each student?
 We are looking for, and comparing, the number of revolutions on the first attempt and the number of revolutions on the second attempt. - Once several students have recorded their predictions on the numbers of revolutions on the first attempt, what will you need to consider when making predictions about the second attempt?

 Answers may vary, but you are looking for the fact that students recognize that, chances are, the change in the number of revolutions between attempts will not be exactly the same for all students-some will increase, some will not.
-Instead, they should look for trends that describe the change, such as "The number of revolutions for the second attempt tends to be ."
+Instead, they should look for trends that describe the change, such as "The number of revolutions for the second attempt tends to be \\\\\."

 - Will your prediction be true for every student?
 Why or why not?
 No. Point out that this exemplifies how "real" data often does not fit into "clean" or exact patterns such as linear patterns.
 Instead, we have to look for any trends in the data. - How many pieces of data would you need to make a prediction about the number of revolutions on a second attempt?
 Answers may vary, but you are looking for students to recognize that the more data you have, the better defined any correlation will be. - 3.
-Show the table on Transparency 2 that will be used to collect the data.
-Ask for 2-3 volunteers to demonstrate what will be recorded in the table.
+Show the table on Transparency 2 that will be used to collect the data and agree on a sample size of 10 to 15 students.
 You may want to agree ahead of time as to whether or not each student will be allowed a practice attempt.
 (If hula-hoops are not available, you can substitute another event such as paddle-ball, trash can basketball, etc. The goal is to choose an event where the trend in the data is not obvious or that you could make a case for multiple trends.
-For example, one might make the case that students would have more revolutions with the hula-hoop on their 2^{nd} attempt because of the practice they got during the 1^{st} attempt or that they would have fewer on their 2^{nd} attempt because they were tired from the 1^{st} attempt or that there would be no clear correlation.)
+For example, one might make the case that students would have more revolutions with the hula-hoop on their 2nd attempt because of the practice they got during the 1st attempt or that they would have fewer on their 2nd attempt because they were tired from the 1st attempt or that there would be no clear correlation.)